Liberty Park (Salt Lake City): Facilities

 Public facilities include playgrounds, restrooms, bowery, concession stand, children's play areas, picnic areas, large grassy areas, horseshoe pits, a swimming pool, basketball courts, volleyball courts, tennis courts, bocce ball courts, a 1.5-mile woodchip jogging path, a 1.42-mile paved jogging path, seasonal amusement rides and a greenhouse.
 Other seasonal activities and public facilities include paddle boats, recreational games, and festivals.
 It is a popular jogging, rollerblading and cycling location.

 Liberty Park is a popular place to sit and watch Salt Lake City's Pioneer Day fireworks display, which go off in the park across the street, on the 24th of July.

 Large crowds gather in the park on Sundays during the spring, summer, and early fall for drum circles that last all day.
 An assortment of people, pets (primarily dogs), musical instruments and dance styles merge every Sunday at the park.

 A sculpture/fountain models the Jordan River and its canyon tributaries.
 In the summertime children can play in the water fountain.

-During the COVID-19 pandemic, most facilities temporarily closed.
-This included playgrounds, volleyball courts, Chase Home, and Tracy Aviary.
-However, it was extremely popular for people walking, biking, and spending time outdoors.